lonewanderer27/PCSOLotto_Webscraper/README.md

 # display results 3 days prior up to today
 ./PCSOLotto.py -z

+# display results 3 days prior up to today AND export it to CSV file
+./PCSOLotto.py -z -c lotto_results.csv
 ```

 Note: Using -t --results_today, -y --results_yesterday, -z --results_default_pcso overrides the -s --start_date and -e --end_date

+Tip: You can export the search results to CSV and or JSON.

+For CSV, just append the -c --csv <csv_file_name>.csv <br>
+For JSON, append the -j --json <json_file_name>.json <br>

 ## Advanced Usage Examples